MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-setup.md

 ---
-title: "Overview and setup of Answers in Viva Engage"
+title: "Overview and setup of Answers in Viva"
 description: "Viva Engage is a new employee experience that connects people across the company—wherever and whenever they work—so that everyone is included and engaged." ms.reviewer: ethli ms.author: mamiejohnson